-- The candidates belonging to SC/ST/PWD category need to score a minimum of 45% in bachelor’s or any discipline from a recognized institute or university
+- The candidates belonging to SC/ST/PWD category need to score a minimum of 45% in bachelor or any discipline from a recognized institute or university.

-- The students who have appeared for their final year bachelor’s degree exam with required percentage and are awaiting results can apply for CAT 2021
+- The students who have appeared for their final year bachelor’s degree exam with the required percentage and are awaiting results can apply for CAT 2021.

 Important announcement on eligibility criteria for writing CAT 2021

-The CAT Centre has received several queries from candidates regarding their candidature due to the “promotion/pass” certificate awarded instead of the “marks” certificates in the last two years (pandemic years) of their bachelor’s programme.
-Currently, CAT application requires candidates to meet eligibility criteria of at least 50% marks or equivalent CGPA [45% in the case of candidates belonging to the Scheduled Caste (SC), Scheduled Tribe (ST) and Persons with Disability (PwD) categories].
+The CAT Centre has received several queries from candidates regarding their candidature due to the “promotion/pass” certificate awarded instead of the “marks” certificates in the last two years (pandemic years) of their bachelor’s program.
+Currently, the CAT application requires candidates to meet eligibility criteria of at least 50% marks or equivalent CGPA [45% in the case of candidates belonging to the Scheduled Caste (SC), Scheduled Tribe (ST), and Persons with Disability (PwD) categories].
 This has raised queries in the application process for CAT2021.

 In view of the ongoing COVID-19 pandemic and resulting disruptions in the evaluations across the country, the CAT Committee has made the following exceptions for CAT2021.

-2. Candidates graduated in 2020 and 2021: Due to the implementation of point 1, and considering that there could be different evaluation patterns adopted by different universities across the country due to covid-19 pandemic, the CAT Committee has decided to remove the minimum percentage of marks (45% and 50% [or equivalent CGPA] respectively) for appearing for the CAT2021 exam.
+2. Candidates graduated in 2020 and 2021: Due to the implementation of point 1, and considering that there could be different evaluation patterns adopted by different universities across the country due to the covid-19 pandemic, the CAT Committee has decided to remove the minimum percentage of marks (45% and 50% [or equivalent CGPA] respectively) for appearing for the CAT 2021 exam.

-• This exception is made to ensure parity to candidates who have completed the bachelor’s degree in 2020 and 2021.
+This exception is made to ensure parity to candidates who have completed their bachelor’s degrees in 2020 and 2021.

-Note: This announcement is only applicable on the eligibility criteria for writing the CAT2021.
-Candidates are advised to look at and follow respective institution specific admission policy.
+Note: This announcement is only applicable to the eligibility criteria for writing the CAT 2021.
+Candidates are advised to look at and follow respective institution-specific admission policies.

 As per the legal requirements, 15% of the seats are reserved for Scheduled Caste (SC) candidates, 7.5% for Scheduled Tribe (ST) candidates, 27% for Other Backward Classes candidates belonging to the “Non-Creamy” layer (NC-OBC), up to 10% for Economically Weaker Sections (EWS) candidates and 5% for Persons with Benchmark Disabilities (PwD).